Healthy Petaluma Grantmaking Programs

 • Together for Women and Families Fund Grant Program

-The Together for Women and Families Fund, created in response to the Women’s Health Needs Assessment (WHNA) conducted in 2025, will support programs that strengthen the health, stability, and well-being of women, girls, and families in the Petaluma community that are in strong alignment with the strategic priorities within the WHNA.
-The 2026 grant cycle will open with a call for Letters of Intent (LOIs) on February 2, 2026.
-Final funding decisions and distribution will be made in the month of August 2026 after a full application process over spring.
+The Together for Women and Families Fund, created in response to the Women’s Health Needs Assessment (WHNA) conducted in 2025, supports programs that strengthen the health, stability, and well-being of women, girls, and families in the Petaluma community that are in strong alignment with the strategic priorities identified in the WHNA.
+Applicants submitted letters of intent in March 2026.
+Select organizations were invited to proceed to Stage Two applications.
+Final funding decisions will be made in the month of November 2026.
 You can learn more about the Together for Women and Families Fund here.

 Questions?